White Nights (short story): Synopsis

-Nastenka tells the narrator her story.
-She grew up with a strict grandmother, who gave Nastenka a largely sheltered upbringing.
+Nastenka then tells her story.
+She grew up with a strict and blind grandmother, who gave Nastenka a sheltered upbringing.
+Nastenka's grandmother uses a safety pin to keep the two joined at the hip, as she fears her granddaughter will get into mischief.
 Her grandmother's pension being too small, they rent a room in their house.
 When their first lodger dies, the grandmother rents to a younger man.
-The young man begins a silent courtship with Nastenka, giving her books so that she may develop a reading habit.
-She takes a liking to the novels of Sir Walter Scott and Aleksandr Pushkin.
-The young man invites Nastenka and her grandmother to a performance of The Barber of Seville.
+Despite embarrassing herself in front of him by revealing that she is literally and figuratively pinned to her grandmother, the young man begins a silent courtship with Nastenka, giving her books so that she may develop a reading habit.
+The young man invites Nastenka and her grandmother to a performance of a play.
 On the night that the young lodger is about to leave Petersburg for Moscow, Nastenka urges him to marry her.
 He refuses immediate marriage and claims that he does not have money to support them but assures her that he will return for her a year later.
 Nastenka finishes her story and notes that a year has gone, and he has not sent her a single letter.